Skip to content

 What is the definition of Jump Height?

-We are updating the definition of Jump Height in our jump and hop-based tests to align our approach more closely with emerging industry standards and current research literature.
+We use the take-off to peak height definition of Jump Height in our jump and hop-based tests to align our approach with emerging industry standards and current research literature.

 SUMMARY

-We are updating the definition of Jump Height in our jump and hop-based tests to be measured from the point of take-off.
-This change aligns our approach more closely with emerging industry standards and current research literature.
+Jump Height in our jump and hop-based tests is measured as the centre of mass elevation from the point of take-off to the peak height.
+This aligns with emerging industry standards and current research literature.

 JUMP TESTING BACKGROUND